ropensci/fishbaseapi/apidocs/api_docs.md

 }]
 ```

+Successful requests have 4 slots:

+* count: Number records found
+* returned: Number records returned
+* error: If an error did not occur this is `null`, otherwise, an error message.
+* data: The hash of data if any data returned.
+If no data found, this is an empty hash (hash of length zero)

 ## Media Types

-We use server up JSON in this API.
-All responses will have `Content-Type: application/json; ; charset=utf8`.
+We serve up only JSON in this API.
+All responses will have `Content-Type: application/json; charset=utf8`.

 ## Pagination

-The query parameters `limit` (default = 10) and `offset` (default = 0) are always sent on the request.
+The query parameters `limit` (default = 10) and `offset` (default = 0) are always sent on the request (this doesn't apply to some routes, which don't accept any parameters (e.g., `/docs`)).

-The response body from the server will include data on records found in `count` and number
-returned in `returned`:
+The response body from the server will include data on records found in `count` and number returned in `returned`:

 * `"count": 1056`
 * `"returned": 10`

+Ideally, we'd put in a helpful [links object](http://jsonapi.org/format/#fetching-pagination) - hopefully we'll get that done in the future.

 ## Authentication